department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/2.0-redesign/product/Research/MyVA-research-findings.md

 ### Health care

-**1. Users would like to see what type of healthcare they are enrolled in (vision, dental, etc.).** Participants also wanted clarity about the *type* of healthcare being shown (i.e. VA healthcare vs another provider).
+**1. Users would like to see what type of healthcare they are enrolled in (vision, dental, etc).** Participants also wanted clarity about the *type* of healthcare being shown (i.e. VA healthcare vs another provider).

 > "Maybe list the type of healthcare that are able to have such as vision and dental since they are not a given."

+> "'Enrolled since' is okay, but if I could see what kind of insurance I am in enrolled in, that would be great."

 **2. Participants wanted to see the facility that new messages were from, as well as the doctor's name.** There was frustration around not recognizing or knowing who was sending the message without an additional identifier.
 Otherwise, users were fine with the information shown.
 (Sent from, date, subject) Participants also mentioned wanting the ability for the doctor to flag a message if it's urgent or important.